Household Hazardous Waste

 - All materials must be in original containers with original labels intact and legible.

-- All participants taking out paints and/or stains must sign in with name and address stating what is being taken out and in what amounts.
+- All participants taking out chemicals must sign in with name and address stating what is being taken out and in what amounts.

 - If the original container is leaking, the container must be placed in a plastic container and then filled in with clay type kitty litter.